Telesma (band)

-Telesma is an American, Baltimore, Maryland-based musical group, playing in the psychedelic rock, world music, progressive rock, and trance music genres.
+Telesma is an American rock band formed in 2002 in Baltimore, Maryland.
+They approach different genres such as psychedelic rock, world music, progressive rock, and trance music.

 A "telesma" is either a talisman or the energy with which a talisman is charged.
-Founded in 2002, the band performs at festivals and other venues across the country, mostly in the Eastern half of the United States.
+The band often performs at festivals and other venues across the country, mostly in the Eastern half of the United States.